-Pacifica is now accepting applications for fall 2014 in the Ph.D.
+Pacifica is now accepting applications for fall 2014 in the M.A./Ph.D.
 Depth Psychology program with a combined emphasis in Community Psychology, Liberation Psychology, and Ecopsychology.

 This specialization is a bold initiative to forge interdisciplinary transformative approaches to personal, community, cultural, and ecological challenges of our time.